 You have not visited Gulmarg if you have not taken a ride on Gulmarg Gondola.
 If you are wondering what is a Gondola, well it is a cable car that saves you precious energy and takes you up on the mountain in a jiffy.
 Gulmarg Gondola is the highest cable car in the world.
 So there is no reason for you to miss this unique ride.
 The Gulmarg Gondola has two levels.
 And between the two rides, they take you from a mean sea level of 8700 feet to 14000 feet.
 Brace yourself for the thin air and deep breathing.

 The first level goes till half the height of Apharwat mountain.
 Here there are lots of tourist activities that you can engage in.
 Easiest and I assume the most enjoyable is playing with the snow.
 There is plenty of it available all around.
-You can take a sledge ride, do some joy skiing and take a pony ride.
+You can take a sled-ride, do some joy skiing and take a pony ride.
 I would recommend simply walk around and observe people playing, trees emerging out of the snow and the Himalayan peaks all around.

-Peak of Apharwat Mountain
+The peak of Apharwat Mountain

 Take the next cable car to almost the Peak of Apharwat Mountain.
 The ride is steep but the views on both the sides will make you forget everything.
 As the height increases, the views change drastically.
 At the beginning of the ride, you are viewing the mountain from the bottom.
-And in 10 minutes you have a top down view.
+And in 10 minutes you have a top-down view.
 Strongly recommend that you see one side while going up and the other side while coming down.
 Do look out for the Ski lifts running parallel to the Gondola cable – they look scary and adventurous at the same time.

 After the second Gulmarg Gondola ride, you are on a peak surrounded by snow as expected.
 But if you stand on the edge and look at mountains all around, you would feel you are standing on the edge of a snow-rimmed bowl.
 Army camps are like pigeon holes in the hills.
 And no amount of imagination can make us understand the hardships they see in these harsh places.
 There are guides who offer to take you on a Ski ride – yes you do not have to Ski, but you tag along with a guide on the ski, for a small ride.
 They lure you by saying they will show you Line of Control between India and Pakistan.
 But I seriously doubt if tourists would be allowed there.